 The library can be configured to log interactions with the Google Ads API in various ways.
-It's possible to log detailed requests and responses, as well as more concise summary messages.
-These settings are managed via the client library configuration.
+You can log detailed requests and responses, as well as more concise summary messages.
+These settings are managed by the client library configuration.
 Below are details on the different types of configuration options that are available.

 The library uses Python's built-in logging